DATAMATH CALCULATOR MUSEUM

 It relies on Japanese components and manufacturing capabilities.
 The backside of the calculator states clearly "MADE IN JAPAN" and it is easy to locate its true genes.

-some other TI calculators with their sibblings manufactured by Toshiba.
+some other TI calculators with their siblings manufactured by Toshiba.

 The TI-5010 sports the "office grey" design of other products.